carpentries-incubator/git-Rstudio-course/_episodes/04-history.md

 ---
 title: "History of a project"
-teaching: 0
+teaching: 5
-exercises: 0
+exercises: 5
 questions:
-- "Key question"
+- "How to trace the story of your project?"
 objectives:
-- "Create a repository on GitHub"
-- "Understand the options about README, license and .gitignore"
+- "Check the changes of each commit in the commit history"
 keypoints:
-- "First key point."
+- "Click history in the Git pane to see the project history"
 ---

 ## The story of your project